TylerYang/leetcode/README.md

 * 214. Shortest Palindrome (String) *

+* 230. Kth Smallest Element in a BST
 * 231. Power of Two
 * 232. Implement Queue using Stacks
 * 233. Number Of Digit One